marcusvaltonen/Homographies/README.md

 Larsson et al. "Efficient Solvers for Minimal Problems by Syzygy-based Reduction" (CVPR 2017)

-The input to the solver is the basis for the null space of the corresponding 2.5 DLT system reshaped as a 36-vector, and the output is the three coefficients.

 ## DEPENDENCIES
-The implementation uses Eigen, which is a C++ template library for linear
-algebra: matrices, vectors, numerical solvers, and related algorithms.
+The implementation uses Eigen 3 (older versions are not compatible), which is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

 Installation for Ubuntu/Debian:

     $ apt-get install libeigen3-dev

+Tested on version 3.3.3.

 ## Using the solver in MATLAB
 It is possible to MEX-compile the solver and use it in MATLAB.
-The following line
+The following line in the `c++` subdirectory

-    mex('-I/path/to/eigen_dir', 'c++/solver_homography_planar.cpp')
+    mex('-I/path/to/eigen_dir', '-I.', 'get_homography_25pt.cpp', 'solver_homography_planar.cpp')

 where `/path/to/eigen_dir` is your local path, e.g. `/usr/local/include/eigen3`.

-For MATLAB users an additional function is available that accepts point correspondences and returns the putative real homographies.
-It has the convenient name `solver_homography_planar_complete.m`
+The expected input is two 3x3 matrices (double) containing the point correspondences.
+The output is a 3x3N matrix where N is the number of putative real homographies, i.e. the homography matrices Hi are stored as [ H1 H2 ...
+HN ].
+The homographies can e.g. be stored in a cell object using the following approach

+    H = get_homography_25pt(x1, x2);
+    H_cell = mat2cell(H, 3, 3*ones(1,size(H2,2)/3));

 Tested on Matlab R2017b, Linux (64-bit).